rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 - Collections and/or lab policy and procedural development

 Note: The above Artifiact Management Experience options were taken from the online application Instructions.
-The downloadable pdf detailing the application instructions suggested a more robus / nuanced level of detail regarding your activities.
+The downloadable pdf detailing the application instructions suggested a more robust / nuanced level of detail regarding your activities.
 Use the above list as a baseline, but it is suggested to add more details about your activites / methodologies.
 ```